 DAP Incoterms: Delivered at Place Explained

-DAP (Delivered at Place) is an Incoterm where the seller delivers goods to a named destination, ready for unloading, bearing all costs and risks up to that point.
-The buyer is responsible for import customs clearance, duties, taxes, and unloading.
-DAP is one of the most popular Incoterms for B2B imports because it gives buyers a near-delivered price while keeping them in control of their own customs process.
+Summary: DAP (Delivered at Place) is an Incoterm.
+Under this rule, the seller delivers goods to a named place.
+The goods must be ready to unload.
+The seller pays every cost and carries all risk up to that point.
+The buyer takes over from there and handles import customs, duties, taxes, and unloading.
+DAP is a popular choice for B2B imports.
+It gives buyers a price that is close to a full door price, while buyers still stay in control of their own customs work.

 What Does DAP Mean in Shipping?

-DAP (Delivered at Place) is one of the 11 Incoterms 2020 rules published by the International Chamber of Commerce (ICC).
-Under DAP, the seller is responsible for delivering goods to a named place in the buyer's country, ready for unloading.
-The seller bears all costs and risks of transport up to that point โ including export clearance, freight, and transit risk.
+DAP (Delivered at Place) is one of the 11 Incoterms 2020 rules.
+The International Chamber of Commerce (ICC) publishes these rules.
+Under DAP, the seller must deliver goods to a named place in the buyer's country, ready for unloading.
+The seller pays for and carries the risk of transport up to that point.
+This covers export clearance, freight, and transit risk.

-The buyer's obligations begin at the destination: import customs clearance, duties, taxes, and unloading the goods from the arriving vehicle.
-Risk transfers from seller to buyer when the goods arrive at the named destination, ready for unloading.
-This is a critical distinction from C-terms like CIF or CPT, where risk transfers at origin.
+The buyer's job starts at the destination.
+This means import customs clearance, duties, taxes, and unloading the goods from the truck or vehicle that brings them in.
+Risk moves from seller to buyer once the goods reach the named place and are ready to unload.
+This is a key difference from C-terms like CIF or CPT.
+Under those terms, risk moves at the origin, not the destination.

-DAP is a "D" group Incoterm, alongside DDP and DPU.
-All D-terms share one key feature: the seller bears risk all the way to the destination โ not just cost.
-This gives the buyer greater protection during transit compared to C-terms.
-DAP is the most commonly used D-term for B2B trade because it balances seller responsibility (freight + risk) with buyer control (customs + duties).
+DAP sits in the "D" group of Incoterms, next to DDP and DPU.
+All D-terms share one key trait: the seller carries risk all the way to the destination, not just the cost.
+This gives the buyer more safety during transit than C-terms offer.
+DAP is the most used D-term in B2B trade.
+It strikes a fair balance — the seller handles freight and risk, while the buyer keeps control of customs and duties.

 DAP Seller and Buyer Obligations

-Under DAP, the seller handles nearly everything except the last step โ import customs and unloading.
-The table below shows the full split of responsibilities.
+Under DAP, the seller handles almost every step.
+Only the last part falls to the buyer: import customs and unloading.
+The table below shows the full split of duties.

 | Obligation | Seller (DAP) | Buyer (DAP) |